epfl-ada/ada-2024-project-supercoolteamname2024/docs/index.markdown

 {% include plots/success_rates.html %}

+## Do voter behaviors remain stable over time, or are there signs of shifting trends?
-To analyze voter behavior trends over time, we focused on the 100 most active voters—those with the highest total votes and participation in at least two years.
-Using a positivity ratio (the proportion of positive votes), we applied linear regression to classify trends as "More Lenient" (increasing positivity), "More Strict" (decreasing positivity), or "No Significant Change" (no significant trend).
-Most voters (83) showed "No Significant Change," reflecting stable behavior, while 14 showed a "More Lenient" trend, and 3 became "More Strict."
-Testing larger samples (e.g., 150 or 200 voters) yielded similar proportions, suggesting consistent overall patterns.
-These results highlight that while most voters are consistent, a small minority exhibit meaningful behavioral shifts over time.
+To analyze voter behavior trends over time, we focused on the 100 most active voters, defined by their total votes and participation in at least two years.
+Using the positivity ratio — the proportion of positive votes — we applied linear regression to classify trends as "More Lenient" (increasing positivity), "More Strict" (decreasing positivity), or "No Significant Change".

+The majority of voters showed no significant change, reflecting stable behavior.
+Meanwhile, 14 voters exhibited a more lenient trend, and only 3 became more strict.
+Testing larger samples, such as 150 or 200 voters, produced similar proportions, highlighting consistent overall patterns.

+These results suggest that while most voters maintain stable behavior, a small minority exhibit meaningful shifts over time
 {% include plots/trends.html %}